1 Samuel 1 – The Birth of Samuel

 b.
 With three bulls: The fact that 1 Samuel 1:24 mentions three bulls brought to Shiloh but 1 Samuel 1:25 mentions only one being sacrificed (with some of the meat available for a fellowship meal) emphasizes that one of the bulls was specifically made as a burnt offering for the cleansing and consecration of little Samuel.

 c.
-I also have lent him to the LORD: This could be translated, “And I also made myself to present for the LORD.”
-The idea is not that Hannah “owned” the child and “lent” him to the LORD.
+I also have lent him to the LORD: The idea was not that Hannah “owned” the child and “lent” him to the LORD.
 Instead, the idea is that the child is her “prayer,” or the fulfillment of her prayer to the LORD.

 i.
 The name Samuel means “Name of God” but Hannah – as was common among the Hebrews – made a pun on the name by saying that she had “asked the LORD for him.”
 Asked in Hebrew sounds like Samuel.

 d.
 So they worshiped the LORD there: Worship is a repeated characteristic of this family (see also 1 Samuel 1:3, 19, 28).
 Even in difficult situations, they could worship the LORD.
 Praising God on the day you give your little son away may not be easy, but it is praise God is pleased with, even as we are told to bring a sacrifice of praise to God (Hebrews 13:15).